masa-finance/masa-bittensor/docs/guides-and-tutorials/running_on_devnet.md

 make boost-root
 ```

-**Note:** You may encounter an error like 'setting weights too fast', which also means wait for another hour.
+**Note:** You may encounter an error like 'setting weights too fast'.
+This is also normal; wait for one tempo (approximately 1 hour).

-## Run Masa Protocol
+## Run Masa Protocol Node

+### 14. Setup Local Masa Protocol Node

+Follow the instructions [here](https://github.com/masa-finance/masa-oracle) to setup a local Masa protocol node.
+This node is what the miner uses to do its work.

+## Run Miner and Validator

-### 14. Run Miner and Validator
+### 15. Run Miner and Validator

 Finally, in two seperate terminals, run the `miner` and `validator`: